aselshall/aea/README.md

 This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
 Modules 0 to 6 are required.
 Module 7 and 8 are elective, and you only need to complete one of them.

 #### Module 0 Course Introduction
-**Learning objectives**: Understand the course structure and problem-solving approaches in engineering (1 contact hours)
+Learning objectives: Understand the course structure and problem-solving approaches in engineering (1 contact hours)

-- **Introduction to advanced engineering analysis**:
+- Introduction to advanced engineering analysis:
   - Overview of course structure and goals (Homework 1)

 #### Moudle 1 Dimensional Analysis – 2 Weeks
-**Learning objectives**: Apply dimensional analysis and Pi theorem to simplify complex engineering problems (4 contact hours)
+Learning objectives: Apply dimensional analysis and Pi theorem to simplify complex engineering problems (4 contact hours)

-- **1.1 Review of dimensional analysis**:
+- 1.1 Review of dimensional analysis:
   - Dimensions and units (Homework 1)
   - Dimensional homogeneity  (Homework 1)

-- **1.2 Pi theorem**:
+- 1.2 Pi theorem:
   - Physical models, similarity, and Pi theorem (Homework 2)
   - Pi theorem for dimensional analysis (Homework 2)
   - Pi theorem, scaling laws and physical modeling (Homework 2)

 #### Module 2 Differential Calculus – 4 Weeks
-**Learning objectives**: Use derivatives for optimization, system analysis, and function approximation (10 contact hours)
+Learning objectives: Use derivatives for optimization, system analysis, and function approximation (10 contact hours)

-- **2.1 Fundamentals of derivatives**:
+- 2.1 Fundamentals of derivatives:
   - Fundamental theorem of calculus: Basic principles connecting differentiation and integration, and conservation laws (Homework 3)
   - Derivative rules: Limit of a function and Newton’s quotient, power rule, product rule, quotient rule, chain rule (Homework 3)
   - Derivative of special functions: Exponential, log, and trigonometric functions (Homework 3)

-- **2.2 Derivative tests**:
+- 2.2 Derivative tests:
   - Singular points ans critical points: Derivative-based optimization, singular points critical points, and derivative tests (Homework 4)
   - Optimization: Basic problems of derivative-based optimization (Homework 4)
   - Engineering applications: Optimization methods for groundwater remediation and model calibration (Homework 4)

-- **2.3 Multivariable derivatives**:
+- 2.3 Multivariable derivatives:
   -  Parametric equations: Derivatives of multivariable systems and parametric equations (Homework 5)
   -  Partial derivatives: Total derivatives and partial derivatives (Homework 5)
   -  Implicit differentiation: Implicit differentiation for problem solving (Homework 5)

-- **2.4 Vector calculus**:
+- 2.4 Vector calculus:
   - Gradient: Basic concepts and applications (Homework 6)
   - Divergence: Basic concepts and applications (Homework 6)
   - Curl: Basic concepts and applications (Homework 6)

-- **2.5 Taylor series**:
+- 2.5 Taylor series:
   - Series expansion for function approximation: Taylor series and Maclaurin series (Homework 6)

 #### Module 3 Integral Calculus – 2 Weeks
-**Learning objectives**: Apply integration techniques to solve engineering problems involving accumulated quantities and series solutions for complex integral problems (5 contact hours)
+Learning objectives: Apply integration techniques to solve engineering problems involving accumulated quantities and series solutions for complex integral problems (5 contact hours)

-- **3.1 Fundamentals of integrals**:
+- 3.1 Fundamentals of integrals:
   - Integral of a function:  Indefinite and definite integrals (Homework 7)
   - Integrals of special functions: Exponential, log, and trigonometric functions (Homework 7)
   - Elementary integration operations: Separation of terms and integration by parts (Homework 7)
   - Higher order integration: Double integration, and moments of a function (Homework 7)
   - Engineering applications: Bayesian model evidence and model selection in hydrology (Homework 8)

-- **3.2 Integral functions**:
+- 3.2 Integral functions:
   - Infinite series solutions: Exponential function, error function, gamma function and Euler constant with engineering applications (Homework 8)

 #### Module 4 Differential Equations – 2 Weeks
-**Learning objectives**: Solve ordinary and partial differential equations for engineering applications (5 contact hours)
+Learning objectives: Solve ordinary and partial differential equations for engineering applications (5 contact hours)

-- **4.1 Fundamentals of differential equations**:
+- 4.1 Fundamentals of differential equations:
   - Basic terms: Order, linearity, and homogeneity of ordinary and partial differential equations (Homework 9)
   - Laws of conservation: Conservation of mass, energy and momentum (Homework 9)
   - Analytical solutions: Separation of variables and integrating factor (Homework 9)

-- **4.2 Applications of differential equations**:
+- 4.2 Applications of differential equations:
   - Engineering applications: Groundwater flow equation with analytical solutions (Homework 10)
   - Predator-prey model: A critical thinking exercise (Homework 10)

 #### Module 5 Computer Simulation and Modeling – 2 Weeks
-**Learning objectives**: Develop and solve mathematical models using analytical and numerical methods(5 contact hours)
+Learning objectives: Develop and solve mathematical models using analytical and numerical methods(5 contact hours)

-- **5.1 Introduction to Physics-based Modeling**:
+- 5.1 Introduction to Physics-based Modeling:
   - Basics of formulating mathematical models from physical phenomena (Homework 11)
   - Analytical and numerical solutions of mathematical model (Homework 11)
   - Practical applications: Transport modeling of PFAS emerging contaminants (Homework 11)

-- **5.2 Fundamentals to Physics-based Modeling**:
+- 5.2 Fundamentals to Physics-based Modeling:
   - Boundary conditions (Homework 12)
   - Finite difference method with Excel exercise (Homework 12)
   - Inverse modeling with Excel exercise (Homework 12)

 #### Module 6 Linear Algebra – 1 Weeks
-**Learning Objectives**: Solve systems of linear equations using matrix and vector operations to analyze engineering systems  (2.5 contact hours)
+Learning Objectives: Solve systems of linear equations using matrix and vector operations to analyze engineering systems  (2.5 contact hours)

-- **6.1 Introduction to Linear Algebra**:
+- 6.1 Introduction to Linear Algebra:
   - Review of matrix Operations: matrices, determinants, and operations (Homework 13)
   - Solving systems of linear equations (Homework 13)
   - Distributed and lumped models: Heat transport and mass balance of a system of reactors (Homework 13)

 #### Module 7 Monte Carlo Simulation – 1 Week
-**Learning Objectives**: Use Monte Carlo methods for uncertainty analysis (2.5 contact hours)
+Learning Objectives: Use Monte Carlo methods for uncertainty analysis (2.5 contact hours)

-- **7.1 Monte Carlo simulation for probabilistic cost estimation**:
+- 7.1 Monte Carlo simulation for probabilistic cost estimation:
   - Introduction to Monte Carlo simulation and probabilistic estimation
   - Critical thinking exercise: Probabilistic estimate of farm profit with uncertainty quantification and sensitivity analysis
   - Excel tutorial: Probabilistic estimate of farm profit with uncertainty quantification and sensitivity analysis (optional)

 #### Module 8 Linear Regression – 1 Week
-**Learning Objectives**: Apply linear regression to analyze data and evaluate model performance (2.5 contact hours)
+Learning Objectives: Apply linear regression to analyze data and evaluate model performance (2.5 contact hours)

-- **8.1 Linear regression**
+- 8.1 Linear regression
   - Model complexity and model selection
   - Least squared method
   - Critical thinking exercise: Is the Earth warming?

 For more information, refer to [course map](https://aselshall.github.io/aea/course-map)